 We can't visit his family in summer without canoeing the Kickapoo River.
 And tackling this winding river is something that should definitely be on your Wisconsin bucket list, too.
 It's easy enough for beginners, but also holds the interest of more experienced paddlers.
 And the scenery can't be beat!

-Keep reading for all my tips for canoeing the Kickapoo River.
-I’m covering everything from where to rent canoes, kayaks, and tubes to the beautiful scenery you’ll see along the way, plus ideas for enjoying this pretty part of Wisconsin once your canoe trip is over!
+Keep reading for all my tips for kayaking or canoeing the Kickapoo River.
+I'm covering everything from where to rent canoes, kayaks, and tubes to the beautiful scenery you'll see along the way, plus ideas for enjoying this pretty part of Wisconsin once your canoe trip is over!

 In a hurry?
 Jump to the end of the post, where I've gathered all the most crucial information in one spot!

-Canoeing the Kickapoo River
+About the Kickapoo River

 The Kickapoo River is located in Wisconsin's Driftless Area.
 This beautiful part of the state was never touched by glaciers, leaving it with topography ranging from soaring hills to deep valleys.
 It's absolutely stunning!